cascadiabooking/raniesantos.github.io/_posts/2016/2016-04-01-wrestling-with-windows.md

 ### OS X

-Like Linux distros, Mac OS X is a UNIX-based operating system.
+Like Linux distros, Mac OS X is a Unix-based operating system.
 It shares a lot of the same advantages such as having SSH built-in, a case-sensitive file system, and safety against most malware.
 Additionally, you get access to a lot more proprietary software compared to Linux.

 But the greatest barrier to entry for OS X remains to be its price.
 This is because Macs are premium products.
 They have excellent hardware and if you were to purchase another machine with comparable specs, it would more or less be around the same price range.